 Thus – the mosaic floor of Megiddo church presents to us one more riddle from the past…

 - Archaeologists unveil ancient church in Israel, NBC News, November 7 2005.
 Accessed on 8th January 2022.

 - Megiddo Prison dig yields rare 3rd-4th century Christian structure, Israel Ministry of Foreign Affairs, November 9 2005.
 Accessed on 8th January 2022.

 - Israeli prison to join Armageddon’s list of ancient ruins, Reuters, August 8 2018.
 Accessed on 8th January 2022.

 - Yotam Tepper and Leah Di Segni, A Christian Prayer Hall of the Third Century CE at Kefar ‘Othnay (Legio), Jerusalem 2006, Israel Antiquities Authority, 2006.
 Accessed on 8th January 2022.

-If there is a land on the crossroads of civilizations, then Israel is one.
+If there is a land at the crossroads of civilizations, then Israel is one.
 Here from Africa to the remaining world entered different species of humans, including us.
-Area of Israel was located between the first civilizations in Egypt, Mesopotamia and Anatolia.
-Whole country is dotted with monuments of archaeology and history.
+The area of Israel was located between the first civilizations in Egypt, Mesopotamia, and Anatolia.
+The whole country is dotted with monuments of archaeology and history.